Tony041010/libcube/README.md

-# Cube
+# LibCube

-Cube (I haven't found a better name yet) is a C++ library that provides simulation, rendering, and algorithms of [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
-I design Cube for developers to build applications on-top of it, and we also provide example applications.
+LibCube is a C++ library that provides simulation, rendering, and algorithms of [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
+I design LibCube for developers to build applications on-top of it.

 ## Prerequisite

 - Install [CMake](https://formulae.brew.sh/formula/cmake).

+## Caveat

+We have only developmented and tested this project on Mac OS.

 ## Build